umang23567/AdCraft-AI/README.md

 **AdCraft AI** is a Streamlit-powered application that allows users to generate personalized **social media ad postss** with the help of **Google Gemini (via LangChain)** and overlay the generated content onto custom-styled image backgrounds.

+ 🚧 **Note:** This app is a work in progress.
+Some features may be limited or unstable.

 ---

 ## ✨ Features